Diagram of steps for Course Credit Change Proposals (view, download, or print PDF document)

 4. If the course being changed is a currently cross-listed course, two cover sheets submitted with the proposal – one by the chair of each department with signatures from the relevant College Curriculum Committee Chair.

-5. Following CCC approval, the CCC Chair reports the curriculum actions approved to the College Faculty Body.
+5. Following CCC approval, the CCC chair sends the electronic copy of the proposal with all attachments to the Dean.
+At the same time, the CCC Chair reports the curriculum actions approved to the College Faculty Body.
+The Dean has five (5) class days to approve or reject the curriculum proposal.
+If the Dean approves, the proposal is returned to the CCC Chair.
 Once the College faculty Body has accepted the proposal, the CCC Chair sends the proposal to the UCC.
-A complete PDF copy of the cover sheet and proposal (in one document) should be sent by the CCC Chair to Dr. John T. Morello, Associate Provost for Academic Affairs (email@example.com) for posting on the UCC web site.
+If the Dean rejects the proposal, it is returned to the CCC Chair with a written explanation of the reasons why the proposal was not accepted.
+A complete PDF copy of the cover sheet and approved proposal (in one document) should be sent by the CCC Chair to Dr. John T. Morello, Associate Provost for Academic Affairs (firstname.lastname@example.org) for posting on the UCC web site.

 6. If the UCC discovers problems with any course credit change proposal approved by a college, it will identify the problem and return the proposal to the CCC and request that the problem be addressed before the proposal is reviewed by the UCC.
 Once the CCC has addressed the issues raised by the UCC, the proposal is returned to the UCC for action.